This post may contain affiliate links which won’t change your price but will share some commission.

 - Brown meat with 1 tablespoon of creole seasoning, salt, and pepper in 2 tablespoons of oil over medium-high heat until cooked.
 About 6-8 minutes.
 Transfer to a clean plate.

 - Add remaining tablespoon of oil and saute the onion, green pepper, and celery for about 8-10 minutes.
 Add garlic, creole or cajun seasoning, salt, pepper, cayenne pepper, Italian seasoning.
 Saute for another minute.

 - Add crushed tomatoes, rice, and chicken broth.
 Stir well, bring to a simmer, cover and cook for 25-30 minutes, stirring every five minutes until nearly done.
-Add shrimp, cook on low for 5 minutes until shrimp are cooked.

 - Add chicken and sausage back to the pot.
 Garnish with parsley and onions.